transientskp/tkp/documentation/getstart/concepts/database.rst

 Pipeline Database
 +++++++++++++++++

-The Trap consists of a very tightly-coupled set of logic implemented partial in Python code and partially in a relational database.
-The database contains measurements made of sources being processed by the Trap, as well as information about the images being processed, the regions of the sky being surveyed, and so on.
-The database is fundamental to the operation of the Trap: except for a few :ref:`standalone tools <tools>`, use of a database is absolutely required.
+The TraP consists of a very tightly-coupled set of logic implemented partial in Python code and partially in a relational database.
+The database contains measurements made of sources being processed by the TraP, as well as information about the images being processed, the regions of the sky being surveyed, and so on.
+The database is fundamental to the operation of the TraP: except for a few :ref:`standalone tools <tools>`, use of a database is absolutely required.